-Note: Elaine the correspondent is fictional, but Karol Joseph is real and serves on the staff of Jews for Jesus.
-She can be reached by e-mail.
+Note: Elaine the correspondent is fictional, but Karol J. is real and serves on the staff of Jews for Jesus.

 I didn't tell you everything that was on my mind in the last letter, because there's a second area where I need some clarification.